 The first feature (co-)directed by Alf Sjöberg, The Strongest is a visually splendid Arctic adventure.
 On the downside, the narrative moves at glacial speed.

-Mixing fantasy and tragedy, Fritz Lang’s two-part epic Die Nibelungen: Siegfried and Kriemhild’s Revenge is a cinematic masterpiece.
+Fritz Lang’s two-part semi-historical epic tragedy Die Nibelungen: Siegfried and Kriemhild’s Revenge is a cinematic masterpiece.

 Room movie with Brie Larson as the character occupying the titular space.
 ‘Room’ movie review: Easy to appreciate, difficult to like The film Room, adapted by Emma Donoghue from her…